sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 ### Overview

-The SONiC Profiling feature simplifies the configuration of feature sets tailored for different use cases, such as enterprise and datacenter environments.
-As SONiC expands into areas like AI and enterprise networks, each use case requires specific configurations.
-The introduction of standardized build profiles addresses this need by streamlining the build process and ensuring that each deployment type receives the appropriate settings.
+The SONiC Profiling feature introduces a structured approach to configuration, creating profiles optimized for specific use cases such as enterprise or datacenter environments.
+As SONiC continues to expand into diverse applications like AI and enterprise networks, these profiles will streamline the deployment process.
+Standardizing build configurations is the first step towards a comprehensive profiling system, ensuring that each profile can be reliably integrated into the build process with appropriate settings for the target environment.

 ### Requirements